 How to Make Gluten Free Ricotta Cookies

-When ready to bake, scoop with small scoop and roll into balls, about 1 tbsp each.
+- When ready to bake, scoop with small scoop and roll into balls, about 1 tablespoon each.

 Can the Cookies Be Made Ahead of Time?